SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Reflexive Parry

-Starting at 13th level, once per turn while you aren't incapacitated, shocked or slowed and get hit by a melee weapon attack, you immediately use your Uncanny Dodge feature without needing or consuming your reaction.
+Starting at 13th level, once per turn while you aren't dazzled, incapacitated, shocked or slowed and get hit by a melee weapon attack, you immediately use your Uncanny Dodge feature without needing or consuming your reaction.

 ### Level 17